Resources for young people with diabetes

 This booklet is a guide for young people with type 1 diabetes (their parents or guardians) transitioning from child to adult health care services.
 It focuses on the challenges and opportunities that young people could face as they become young adults.
 The guide has information on how to live well with diabetes through this phase and importantly, the management of diabetes and the support available to you.

 - Moving on up: transitioning to adult health care services–a guide for young adults with diabetes booklet

-Read more about CGM, the available devices and their compatibility with your pump or smartphone, and the CGM subsidy.
+Read more about continuous and flash glucose monitoring, the available devices and their compatibility with your pump or smartphone, and the CGM subsidy through the NDSS.

 Youth surveys and outcomes

 Have you participated in a survey of young people living with diabetes?

 Have you participated in a survey and want to know the outcome?

 The outcomes from these surveys are available for you to read.
 Find out more at reports.